-Kate Beckinsale Shows Off Some Skin Including Her Toned Abs In A PVC Two Piece
+Kate Beckinsale Shows Off Some Skin Including Her Toned Abs In A PVC Two-Piece Outfit

-Actress Kate Beckinsale was showing off her seriously toned figure in a skimpy black PVC two piece in Beverly Hills, California, on August 30.
+Actress Kate Beckinsale showed off her toned figure in a skimpy black PVC two-piece in Beverly Hills, California, on August 30.
 Daily Mail reports that the 45-year-old star was showing off her incredible abs and toned arms in her matching crop top and pencil skirt as she attended the Rolls Royce X Technogym event at the home of Gunnar Peterson.

 The star showed off her all hard work in the gym in her shiny matching outfit, which perfectly framed her very impressive abs while at the home of the popular personal trainer, just one month after celebrating her 45th birthday.